Devotional Thought : Hebrews 7:18-19

 The former regulation is set aside because it was weak and useless (for the law made nothing perfect), and a better hope is introduced, by which we draw near to God.
 Hebrews 7:18-19

-The whole book of Hebrews aims to teach us that the Mosaic Law was a shadow (10:1) and now the reality has come we are not bound by the law.
-This is confirmed elsewhere:
+The whole book of Hebrews aims to teach us that the Mosaic Law was a shadow (10:1) and now the reality has come we aren’t bound by the law.
+This is confirmed by Paul, “For sin shall no longer be your master, because you are not under the law, but under grace” (Romans 6:14).

 Now we have a “better hope” with Jesus as our high priest, so there is nothing to stop us from drawing near to God.